vandop/layer-js-sampleapps/README.md

 Each sample app implementation is framework specific and not necessarily a demonstration of best practice.

-> These examples are built using the *Public Beta* version of the Layer Web SDK; the Web SDK is NOT ready for production use.

 ![Screenshot](sample-screenshot.png)

 ## The Web SDK

-The Web SDK in all samples is loaded via script tag directly from our [CDN](https://cdn.layer.com/sdk/0.9/layer-websdk.js).
+The Web SDK in all samples is loaded via script tag directly from our [CDN](https://cdn.layer.com/sdk/1.0/layer-websdk.js).
 For more information on how the Web SDK works, see [Web SDK Docs](https://developer.layer.com/docs/websdk).

 ## Authentication and identity